A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

     - At the start of combat Khalib casts quickened Slow and Flesh to Stone.
 On the second round he casts Duplicate Foe (not living so not affected by the occluding field).
     - Following up with free action sustained Duplicate Foe, and whatever spell he thinks appropriate.
     - He uses (clever) counterspell with reflect spell to target enemy casters.
-    - The first attack or non-counterspellable effect of each round uses his Foresight reaction.
+    - The first attack against him or non-counterspellable effect of each round uses his Foresight reaction.
     - If he has any actions left he casts shield.

 ### X16 Reliquary (xp 30, trivial)